CraX1/Amazon-2.0/README.md

 6. you can add that key in the next.config file and remember doing it only for the public key
 7. Create a checkout_session file under your api folder to fetch server details and basically backend work
 9. use axios to make network api calls

+//webhooks
+so when we checkout-> stripe checkout session is created and after success-> we move to the succeess page -> and in between this a webhook is fired and when this gets fired we need to verify how do we know the event is from Stripe... so we have certificates for that

+Now services like Stripe use webhooks to notify your server about payment events, such as successful payments or failed.
+=> add mircro library to use buffer and firebase-admin library we are using firebase-admin as it runs on server side (as its secure) and we can interact with the database through this sdk To get the firebase sdk config you need go to firebase and project settings-> service accounts -> generate new private key and copy that file to this project
+Your private key gives access to your project's Firebase services.